 and provides affordable products to help save lives from birth in

-year by 2020.
-Mr. Lærdal is an example of how linking business to
+poor countries.
+Lærdal is an example of how linking business to

 a wider, social purpose can create exceptional results – for both